Dual aspect concept of accounting

 Benefits and usefulness of dual aspect concept

-The adoption of dual aspect concept of accounting has several benefits.
+The adoption of the dual aspect concept of accounting has several benefits.
 These include:

 1. Accurate presentation of financial statements

-By recording both sides, the concept ensures a correct representation of financial flow of each and every transaction the business conducts during a period.
-With this, financial records can be accurately maintained and resulting financial statements would reflect a true picture of organization’s financial performance and health.
+By recording both debit and credit aspects of a transaction, the concept ensures a correct representation of the financial flow of each transaction the business conducts during a period.
+Thus, the financial records can be accurately maintained, and the financial statements reflect a true picture of the organization’s financial performance and health.

 2. Aids error tracing

-In case trial balance and balance sheet do not tally, it will be relatively easy to trace and uncover mistakes or errors by tracing both effects of transactions when they are recorded under dual aspect.
+If the trial balance and balance sheet of an organization do not tally, it will be relativey easy to trace and uncover mistakes or errors by tracing both effects of transactions when they are recorded under the dual aspect concept.

 3. Has global recognition

-The dual aspect in double entry accounting is a globally recognised and accepted accounting concept.
-The adoption of this concept enables organisations to prepare their books of accounts as well as get their financial statements audited.
-Moreover, only the accounts and statements that adhere to dual aspect concept would be acceptable by external stakeholders such as bankers, creditors, government and valuators etc.
+The dual aspect of double-entry accounting is a globally recognized and accepted accounting concept.
+The adoption of this concept enables organizations to prepare their books of accounts as well as get their financial statements audited.
+Moreover, only the accounts and statements that adhere to this concept would be acceptable to external stakeholders such as bankers, creditors, the government, and valuators, etc.

 4. Aids comparability

-Dual aspect concept ensures consistency in accounts preparation and thus aids comparability of account statements across periods.
-It also allows for comparison of financial statements of one entity with that of others.
+The dual aspect concept ensures consistency in account preparation and thus aids in the comparability of account statements across periods.
+It also allows the comparison of the financial statements of one entity with those of others.

 Leave a comment